Please read the guidelines before submitting your work.

 - You may query about adult nonfiction, but, unless it’s something new and different, chances are we won’t accept.

-When we are accepting submissions, our response time is 60-90 days.
+When we are accepting submissions, our response time is 60-90 days unless otherwise noted.
 After that, feel free to inquire at publisher @mountaingapbooks. com

 Please submit a cover letter in the body of your email.
 Attach the entire manuscript of your Adult, YA, or New Adult manuscript, ten poems for poetry, the entire manuscript as detailed in formatting for children’s books, as an attached file in DOCX, or RTF format.
 The submissions email address is publisher @mountaingapbooks. com